The Board of directors

 Evaluation of the board

 As part of the board year calendar an evaluation of the board work is cunducted.
-It is scheduled to be presented at the ordinary meeting in May each year.
+It is scheduled to be presented at the ordinary meeting in August/September each year.
 The evaluation is led by the chairman and consists of a survey completed by each one of the members of the board.
-The survey that covers areas such as effectiveness of the preparatory work, communication with the CEO, communication with and by the management team, the effectiveness of the financial repoirting.
+The survey that covers areas such as effectiveness of the preparatory work, communication with the CEO, communication with and by the management team, the effectiveness of the financial reporting.

 The remuneration committee’s main tasks are to prepare the board of directors’ decisions on issues concerning, among other things, terms of employment and remuneration to the executive management.
 Furthermore, the remuneration committee shall monitor and evaluate, both ongoing and finalised, programs for variable remuneration to the executive management and also follow and evaluate the application of the current principles for remuneration to MAG Interactive’s executive management.
 The remuneration committee shall also support and advise the board on matters related to the appointment of the CEO and other members of the executive management, as well as matters related to performance evaluation and succession planning for members of the executive management.

 The board of directors of the Company has established an audit committee consisting of the board members which are independent of the Company.
 The audit committe and its instruction were established at the regular board meeting in December 2018.